Neyman's C(\alpha) Test for Unobserved Heterogeneity: Reparameterization and connection to the Information matrix Test

-In summary, when the model contains covariates, the $C(\alpha)$ test is equivalent to the IM test only under a particular alternative specification, provided that the nuisance parameters are also replaced by their corresponding restricted MLEs.
-When the model does not contain covariates, IM test will be equivalent to the $C(\alpha)$ test because the function $k(\lambda_{0})$ is no longer individual specific and can be factored out as a constant from the score function.
+In summary, when the model contains covariates, the functional form of the $C(\alpha)$ test is equivalent to the IM test only under a particular alternative specification, provided that the nuisance parameters are also replaced by their corresponding restricted MLEs.
+When the model does not contain covariates, the IM test will always be equivalent to the $C(\alpha)$ test because the function $k(\lambda_{0})$ is no longer individual specific and can be factored out as a constant from the score function.
 It will then be cancelled when we rescale the score by its standard deviation to form the $C(\alpha)$ test statistic.
-A similar conclusion is reached in several papers that observe that the score test for unobserved parameter heterogeneity is not always identical to the IM test.
-In particular, \citeasnoun{Cameron86} and \citeasnoun{Dean92} discusses the impact of different specification on the overdispersion test statistic for count data regression models.
+To see more clearly how different specification affect the power performance of various testing procedures discussed here, especially in cases where the IM test no longer serves as an optimal test, we conduct a Monte Carlo simulation in the next section.
+It is also important to deviate from the common practice in using the $\chi^2$ asymptotics for the IM test or the LM test for heterogeneity.
+The simulation shows that overlooking the intrinsic one-sidedness of alternatives sacrifices power.